lookingspiffy/ansible/roles/k3s/README.md

     - role: k3s/prereq
     - role: k3s/download

-# Designating the first host in the server list as primary for control-plane cluster initializing.
+# Designating the first host in the server list as the primary node to initialize the control-plane cluster.
 - hosts: k3servers[0]
   become: yes
   vars_files: